Update: September 3, 2014:

 How I clean Cooper:

 I try to remove as much of the poop with toilet paper as possible.
 I then let the faucet run until I have warm water; this will help loosen the poop off from his fur.
 Since he is so tiny, I cradle him like a baby in one arm, placing his bottom in my left hand and against my body.
 (Making sure, I have him securely held to avoid any accidents.
-Cooper is extremely docile and is used to being handled.)
+Cooper is extremely docile and is used to being handled).
 I lean over the counter and place his bottom part close to the faucet, underneath the running water.
 With my other hand, I work the water through the poop, loosening it off from his fur.
 I only keep my hand in the running water, allowing the water to reach his fur.
 Since I have to do this on a daily basis, I try to avoid soaking his fur.
-This will moisten the poop enough to become loose from his fur and any body part.
-I also thoroughly clean his private parts with my wet fingers.
+This will moisten the poop enough to become loose and come off.

 (Grandma you’re embarrassing me!)